r-spatial/rgee/paper.md

 ---

 # Summary
-Google Earth Engine (GEE) [@gorelick2017google] is a cloud-based platform specifically designed for reproducible planetary-scale environmental data analysis.
+Google Earth Engine (GEE) [@gorelick2017google] is a cloud-based platform specifically designed for planetary-scale environmental data analysis.
 Currently, GEE is made up of 3 components.
 The data catalog which is continuously updated and permits users to access a dataset of over 40 years of satellite imagery for the whole world.
-The Google’s geocomputational infrastructure, highly optimized, reducing mostly the time execution of spatial non-recursively procedures.
-Finally, the Web REST API and the two client libraries (in JavaScript and Python) which permits users to interact with the server-side without the necessity of understanding the complex system architecture and data distributions models behind GEE.
+The Google’s geocomputational infrastructure highly optimized to reduce the time execution of spatial non-recursively procedures.
+Finally, the Web REST API and the two client libraries (in JavaScript and Python) permits users to interact with the server-side without the necessity to understand the complex system architecture and data distributions models behind GEE.
 Although the GEE functionality is powerful with more than 800 functions, and the possibility of chaining operations,  there are limitations to creating straightforward input/output pipelines, quality static visualization, metadata display, and efficient management of Earth Engine asset resources.
 This becomes a more challenging task outside the Python Earth Engine API [@markert2019cartoee].

 This paper introduces **rgee**, an Earth Engine client library for R. All the classes and the existing functionality of the two Google's supported client libraries can be called through the dollar sign (`$`). `rgee` adds several new features such as (i) new I/O design, (ii) multiple user support, (iii) easily extraction of time series and zonal statistics, (iv) asset manage interface, and (v) metadata display, also with `rgee` is possible the execution of Earth Engine Python code from within R which make the translation of large Python projects unnecessary.
 The goal of **rgee** is to allows users to leverage the strengths of the R spatial ecosystem and Google Earth Engine in the same workflow.